-Thomson drew breath, okay then.
-Time to earn your payslip.
+Thomson drew breath, okey then.
+Time to earn your paycheck.

 Vaguely he registered the kid utter a word – sorry.
-It was at that moment he realised he’d been bushwhacked.
+It was at that moment he realized he’d been bushwhacked.

 Behind him there was an explosion.
-Thomson’s body was hurled forward as though he’d been kicked.
+Thomson’s body was hurled forward as though he’d been kicked square in the back.
 The round slammed into the back of his head.
 It blew out the back of his skull and exited through his nose.
 He hit the deck.
 There was a small puff of dust from the sidewalk, then Thomson lay absolutely still.
 His face mostly obliterated, the concrete tatted with blood.

-The kid kept his gun on the body, dazed.
+Dazed, the kid kept his gun on the cop just to be sure.

 It was 18:37 p.m.
 The robbers bundled into the dingy hearse.
 With a squeal of tire smoke, it drew abreast of the kid.
 The engine pop-pop-popped.
-The three robbers were sat on three of the four little seats at the corners of where the coffin ought to have been.
-The driver sucked a sweet, flicked it over with his tongue: ‘Get in,’ he said.
+The three robbers were sat on three of the four little seats at the corners of where the coffin ought to be.
+The driver sucked a sweet, flicked it over with his tongue.
+He’d regained composure now.
+‘Get in,’ he said.

 The kid was frozen stiff.

 Spring Street roared.
-People took cover behind doorways and benches.
+People took cover in doorways and behind benches.
 Police sirens grew closer.
-Uniformed cops tore out of City Hall and plowed across Grand Park.
-In a minute, they’d be apprehended or shot.
-‘Noah,’ the driver said.
+Uniformed cops tore out of City Hall and ploughed across Grand Park.
+In a minute, they’d be caught or killed.
+‘Noah,’ the driver said softly.

 The kid looked at him.